-6.6.56.6.7 The following procedures are intended to provide general guidance for aircraft which experience a VHF and HF communications failure with ATC while operating in, or proposing to operate in, the NAT region.
-These procedures are intended to complement and not supersede State procedures/regulations.
+- 5.6.7 The following procedures are intended to provide general guidance for aircraft which experience a VHF and HF communications failure with ATC while operating in, or proposing to operate in, the NAT region.
+These procedures are intended to complement and not supersede State procedures/regulations. - 1.
 When so equipped, an aircraft should use CPDLC to communicate with the current controlling authority ATC.
-General Provisions

-- 1. The flight crew of an aircraft experiencing a two-way ATS communications failure should operate the SSR Transponder on identity Mode A Code 7600 and Mode C. - 2.
-When so equipped, an aircraft mayshould also use SATVOICE to contact the responsible facilityradio station via special telephone numbers/short codes published in State AIPs (see also NAT Doc 003, "HF Management Guidance Material for the North Atlantic Region" which can be downloaded from the www.icao.int/EURNAT/, following "EUR & NAT Documents").
-However, it must be appreciated that pending further system developments and facility implementations the capability for Ground (ATC) initiated calls varies between different NAT OACCs. - 3.
+- 2. When so equipped, an aircraft may also use SATVOICE to contact the responsible facility via special telephone numbers/short codes published in State AIPs (see also NAT Doc 003, "HF Management Guidance Material for the North Atlantic Region" which can be downloaded from the www.icao.int/EURNAT/, following "EUR & NAT Documents", then "NAT Documents"). - 3.
 If the aircraft is not equipped with SATVOICE or CPDLC then the flight crew should attempt to use VHF to contact any (other) ATC facility or another aircraft, inform them of the difficulty, and request that they relay information to the ATC facility with which communications are intended. - 4.
 The inter-pilot air-to-air VHF frequency, 123.450 MHz, may be used to relay position reports via another aircraft.
-(N.B.
-The emergency frequency 121.500 MHz should not be used to relay regular communications, but since all NAT traffic is required to monitor the emergency frequency, it may be used, in these circumstances, to establish initial contact with another aircraft and then request transfer to the inter-pilot frequency for further contacts). - 5.
-In view of the traffic density in the NAT region, flight crews of aircraft experiencing a two-way ATS communications failure should broadcast regular position reports on the inter-pilot frequency (123.450 MHz) until such time as communications are re-established. - 5.6.
+The emergency frequency 121.500 MHz should not be used to relay regular communications, but since all NAT traffic is required to monitor the emergency frequency, it may be used, in these circumstances, to establish initial contact with another aircraft and then request transfer to the inter-pilot frequency for further contacts. - 5.
+In view of the traffic density in the NAT region, flight crews of aircraft experiencing a two-way ATS communications failure should broadcast regular position reports on the inter-pilot frequency 123.450 MHz until such time as communications are re-established. - 6.
 The flight crew of an aircraft experiencing a total two-way communications failure (including VHF, HF, CPDLC and SATVOICE) should operate the SSR Transponder on identity Mode A Code 7600 and Mode C.